meetowl/dirwatch/README.md

 ## dirwatch.sh
-The idea behind this is to have a simpler time with self-organized photo storage, where you have a dedicated file used for dropping in random pictures that you want to save in a hierarchial directory structure ordered by Year/Month
+The idea behind this is to have a simpler time with self-organized photo storage, where you have a dedicated directory used for dropping in random pictures that you want to save in a hierarchial directory structure ordered by Year/Month
 <br>